d2l-ai/d2l-en/chapter_convolutional-modern/batch-norm.md

     1. Plot the increase in validation accuracy.
     1. How large can you make the learning rate before the optimization fails in both cases?
 1. Do we need batch normalization in every layer?
 Experiment with it?
-1. Implement a 'lite' version of batch normalization that only removes the mean, or alternatively one that only removes the variance.
+1. Implement a "lite" version of batch normalization that only removes the mean, or alternatively one that only removes the variance.
 How does it behave?
 1. Fix the parameters `beta` and `gamma`, and observe and analyze the results.
 1. Can you replace dropout by batch normalization?
 How does the behavior change?
 1. Review the online documentation for `BatchNorm` from the high-level APIs to see some other use cases for it.
-1. Research ideas: think of other normalization transforms that you can apply?
+1. Research ideas: think of other normalization transforms that you can apply:
     1. Can you apply the probability integral transform?
     1. Can you use a full rank covariance estimate?
 Why not?
     1. Does a sparsification compression act as a regularizer?